 What does largest contentful paint mean?

-Largest contentful paint or LCP is one of the Core Web Vital metrics that measure how long it takes for the largest content element to display on your screen.
+Largest contentful paint or LCP is one of the Core Web Vitals metrics that measure how long it takes for the largest content element to display on your screen.
 With recent updates, LCP is also included in Google’s Page Experience update which makes it even more important if you want to improve your website’s ranking and enhance the user experience on your website.

 If the largest contentful paint element doesn’t load in time, visitors may not see anything on the web page until it fully loads up.
 LCP is always above the fold or at the top of the webpage.

 Largest contentful paint elements may include images, text blocks, videos, animations, or elements with background images loaded through URL instead of CSS.
 In addition to this, block-level elements such as

 <table> on your site can be largest contentful paint elements.

 It’s important to note that the largest contentful paint element can be different between mobile and desktop versions of your website.
 For example, the desktop view of your website might have an image as the LCP but the mobile view may not because everything collapses.
 The mobile view of your website may have an h1 as the LCP.
 The h1 on mobile view will be faster to load as compared to an image on the desktop view.
 Core Web Vitals prioritize the mobile view which is why it’s an important consideration when designing pages.

 The first contentful paint or FCP is a metric used to measure how long it takes initial DOM content to render on your webpage.
 This is different from largest contentful paint as it does not measure how long it takes for the largest content element to load on the webpage.
 Knowing how long it takes LCP content to load on your webpage is crucial for improving the user experience on your website.

 How does largest contentful paint affect page speed?